TheArtOfficial/ArtOfficialStudio-Documentation/README.md

   ghcr.io/theartofficial/artofficialstudio:latest
 ```

-Replace the path with your actual folder location.
+Replace the "/home/theartofficial/comfyvol" path with your actual folder location.
+Should be exactly the same, but replace "theartofficial" with your linux username.

 Access via browser:
 http://localhost:80